mntsx/thoad/README.md

 # Using the Package

-**thora** exposes two primary interfaces for computing high-order derivatives:
+**thoad** exposes two primary interfaces for computing high-order derivatives:
-1. **`thora.backward`**: a function-based interface that closely resembles `torch.Tensor.backward`.
+1. **`thoad.backward`**: a function-based interface that closely resembles `torch.Tensor.backward`.
 It provides a quick way to compute high-order gradients without needing to manage an explicit controller object, but it offers only the core functionality (derivative computation and storage).
-2. **`thora.controller`**: a class-based interface that wraps the output tensor’s subgraph in an controller object.
+2. **`thoad.controller`**: a class-based interface that wraps the output tensor’s subgraph in an controller object.
 In addition to performing the same high-order backward pass, it gives access to advanced features such as fetching specific mixed partials, inspecting batch-dimension optimizations, overriding backward-function implementations, retaining intermediate partials, and registering custom hooks.

 <br>

-## **`thora.backward`**
+## **`thoad.backward`**

-The `thora.backward` function computes high-order partial derivatives of a given output tensor and stores them in each leaf tensor’s `.hgrad` attribute.
+The `thoad.backward` function computes high-order partial derivatives of a given output tensor and stores them in each leaf tensor’s `.hgrad` attribute.

 **Arguments**: